 10. Up your C and D vitamin intake plus some more key nutrients

 Colorful fruits and vegetables are full of great nutrients for the body.
 They are rich in nutrients like vitamins C and E, plus beta-carotene and zinc.
 Having an appropriate amount of vitamin C from fruits and vegetables can boost your immunity.

 Go for a wide variety of brightly colored fruits and vegetables: berries, citrus fruits, kiwi, apples, red grapes, kale, onions, spinach, sweet potatoes and carrots.

-Other foods particularly good for your immune system include Coconut Oil and fresh garlic, which may help fight viruses and bacteria.
-Old-fashioned chicken broth soup is also worth mentioning, it’s very nutritious, and should you get sick it boosts healing.
+Other foods and herbs particularly good for your immune system include Coconut Oil, fresh garlic and ginger, ginseng and astragalus, which help fight viruses and bacteria.

 Exercise boosts your body’s feel-good chemicals, which is good for your immune system, it also helps you sleep better.